Sexual Assault/Harassment Frequently Asked Questions

 How do I report sexual harassment?

 Michigan Technological University encourages everyone to take action against harassment on campus.
-If a person considers the behavior of others to be unwelcome, he or she should immediately report the behavior to their immediate supervisor or someone in authority (such as a Dean or a Vice President), and contact the Institutional Equity Office to file a complaint.
+If a person considers the behavior of others to be unwelcome, he or she should immediately report the behavior to their immediate supervisor and the Title IX Coordinator.

 Can I be terminated for filing a complaint of sexual harassment?